Owen-Quast/Does-O-Line-Play-Determine-QB-Success-/README.md

 ## Hypothesis

 Pressure rate allowed by the offensive line will negatively correlate with QB EPA per play.
-Elite QBs will show positive residuals — producing above what their protection situation predicts — while below-average QBs will show negative residuals.
+Elite QBs will show positive residuals, producing above what their protection situation predicts — while below-average QBs will show negative residuals.
 Young QBs in their first two seasons will be more sensitive to pressure than veterans.

 ---